talsan/ceopay/README.md

 3. **Download Filings**: in this case, the annual proxy filings (`formtype="DEF 14A"`)

 #### Specific to Executive Compensation (Form DEF 14A)
-1. **Detect Compensation Table**: Machine Learning algorithms find the compensation table out of 100s of random/noisy tables in the raw DEF14A document
+1. **Detect Compensation Table**: Random Forest classifier finds the compensation table out of 100s of random/noisy tables in the raw DEF14A document
 2. **Parse Table Contents**: Messy and inconsistent raw HTML tables get translated into structured JSON objects with Salary details (total, base, bonus, options, etc.)

 #### Features
 - Can be run locally or on AWS (requires S3, Athena, Lambda)
-- Multiprocessing can be toggled on/off
+- Multiprocessing can be toggled on/off via [`config.py`](https://github.com/talsan/ceopay/blob/master/config.py)
 - Batch scripts are available to keep it fully synced with Edgar updates (requires S3/Athena configuration)

 ### Process Architecture